 How large are the classes?

-We're small enough that you won't get lost in the crowd.
-By the time you finish your first semester, most of your computer science faculty and classmates will know you.
-Courses and lab sections tend to have 10 to 15 students.
+We’re small enough that you won’t get lost in the crowd.
+By the time you finish your first semester, your computer science faculty and classmates will know you.
+Courses and lab sections tend to have 15 to 25 students.

 What percentage of classes do professor teach?

 Professors teach all classes.
-Unlike some large universities, we do not use teaching assistants (TAs) in our classes – ever!
+Unlike some large universities, we do not use teaching assistants (TAs) to teach our classes – ever!
 The professors teach 100% of the classes and labs, create and grade exams and assignments, and have a significant number of office hours for extra help.

 What is computer science?